ducto489/ducto489.github.io/_projects/train-gpt-2-with-tpu.md

     </div>
 </div>

-Using float32 is a pain in the neck when it slows down the training process very much.
+Using float32 causes pain in the neck when it slows down the training process very much.
 We achieved 7.400 tokens/sec.
 For comparison, Andrej Karparthy achieved 1.242.000 tokens/sec.
 After 12 hours of training, we reach the 295/19073 step.
 Not even close!

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">